Au revoir buses of Chinese tourists on the Champs Elysées. Welcome virtual personal shopping!

 The two sides of the coin need to be balanced to ensure profitability and contribution to growth.

 Many consumers will have changed their habits during the pandemic and will likely keep them at least for a while.
-Hopefully luxury brands can use the next few months as an opportunity to accelerate their digital transformation.
+Hopefully, luxury brands can use the next few months as an opportunity to accelerate their digital transformation.